 It’s Located in Arashiyama Vicinity

 Nearly every traveller includes Arashiyama in their Kyoto’s trip itinerary.
-Arashiyama is a home to World Heritage Site Tenryuji Temple, the popular bamboo groves and shopping arcade.
+Arashiyama is a home to UNESCO World Heritage Site Tenryuji Temple, the popular bamboo groves and shopping arcade.
 When you are in Arashiyama why not visiting Hokyoin Temple, the best autumn site in Kyoto and come back home with autumn pictures that look different than what other people have.

 It’s surrounded by Traditional Japanese Garden